sohaibafifi/dotfiles/README.markdown

 interactive behavior and keybindings.

-The configuration is extensively commented, mostly because I was reading through it one day and realised I'd forgotten what half of it did.
-Plugins are loaded using @tpope's [pathogen.vim][25].
+The configuration is extensively commented, mostly because I was reading through it one day and realised I’d forgotten what half of it did.
+Plugins are loaded using @tpope’s [pathogen.vim][25].

 License
 -------

 Public domain.
-It's just configuration, do whatever you like with it if any of it's useful to you.
-If you're feeling generous, you could always buy me a beer next time you're in New Zealand.
+It’s just configuration, do whatever you like with it if any of it’s useful to you.
+If you’re feeling generous, you could always buy me a beer next time you’re in New Zealand.

 [1]: http://git-scm.com/book/en/Git-Tools-Submodules
 [2]: http://beyondgrep.com/